sloede/academic-kickstart-demo/content/authors/carl-friedrich-gauss/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Carl Friedrich Gauss

 # Username (this should match the folder name)
 authors:
-- admin
+- carl-friedrich-gauss

 # Is this the primary user of the site?
 superuser: true